Khutbah: Friday

 One of the conditions for the validity of the Friday service is that it must be preceded by two sermons.
-The sermons are delivered when the number of auditors required for a valid j̲umu‘a are present, which is a minimum of 40 attendees according to the Hanbali school and Shafi’i school and only three people, excluding the imam are needed according to the Hanafi school.
+The sermons are delivered when the number of auditors required for a valid j̲umu‘a are present, which is a minimum of 40 attendees according to the Hanbali school and Shafi'i school and only three people, excluding the imam are needed according to the Hanafi school.
 Finally, the Maliki school requires 12 people of local residence, excluding the imam.

 Traditionally, as instructed in classical Islamic legal treatises, Friday congregational prayers in which sermons were delivered were restricted to urban centers and normally to one major mosque in each city.
 Such a mosque is referred to as a masjid jami‘, that is, a "Friday Mosque" (or a "cathedral mosque").
 These mosques were distinguished by their central location, large dimensions, monumental architecture, symbolic furnishings indicative of its exalted stature, and, the most demonstrative of all, the minbar (ritual pulpit).

 In contemporary times, Friday congregational prayers with sermons are common in mosques of all sizes and conditions, and not just restricted to a few central locations.
 Sermons are also dispensed through newspapers and broadcast on radio and television.

+Muslim males can be seen attending khutbah as part of the Eid-al-Adha prayers.
+Photo taken at Barashalghar union of Comilla's Debidwar Upazila.

 Special occasions

-Muslim males can be seen attending Khutbah as part of the Eid-ul-Adha prayers.
-Photo taken at Barashalghar union of Comilla's Debidwar upazila.

 Sermons on special occasions generally contain features that are relevant to the celebrations (e.g. Eid) or the natural phenomena for which they are delivered (e.g. Kusuf and Khusuf).
 For instance, on Eid al-Fitr, the preacher has a duty to instruct the faithful congregation concerning the zakat, or almsgiving.
 On Eid al-Adha the preacher includes remarks specifying the rules for the sacrifice.

 There is a slight difference in the sermon delivered on Eid ul-Fitr.
 The sermon's first part must open with nine takbirs, the second part with seven.
 The sermon may also be pronounced while sitting.
 Regarding the sermons delivered during an eclipse or excessive drought, classical texts advise that such sermons must admonish the audience and ask God's forgiveness.
-Usually the verse 9 of Sūra At-Tahrim (Quran 66:09) is also recited and a special prayer called "Muḥammad's du'a"ʾ is said.
+Usually the verse 9 of Surah At-Tahrim (Quran 66:09) is also recited and a special prayer called "Muḥammad's dua"ʾ is said.